alexras/pylsdj/docs/intro.rst

 How Can I Help?
 ===============

 First and foremost, use it!
-You can also try out LSMC_, which is basically a GUI on top of many of pylsdj's functions.
+You can also try out LSMC_, which is really just a GUI on top of many of pylsdj's functions.

 Second, if you find a bug, file it.
 I know I haven't hit all the potential use cases for this in tests, and your input will help me find and squash bugs.